oncletom/bbc-services/README.md

 ## Philosophy

-It MUST work for backend projects.
+It MUST work for any backend projects.

-It MUST work for frontend projects.
+It MUST work for any frontend projects.

 It MUST NOT require more than a single line of code to include the content.

-It MUST be let you the opportunity to upgrade safely.
+It MUST be let you the opportunity to [upgrade safely](http://semver.org/) to a newer version.

 ## Install

-> *Notice*: none of these methods work yet.
+> *Notice*: none of these methods is yet working.

 By either using one of this known working methods: